metlov/umbrella-linux/Documentation/website/content/pages/installation-en.md

 Create some temporary user with a simple password.

 4. After the installation is finished, log in as a temporary user you have created.
-Use the `sudo -i` command to become root and download (using `wget`) all the files from [this web directory](/umbrella-linux/installer/) to your root's home.
+Use the `sudo -i` command to become root and download all the files from [this web directory](/umbrella-linux/installer/) to your root's home ( e.g. with
+`wget -e robots=off -R 'index.html*' -r -np -nd -nc -l 1 https://metlov.github.io/umbrella-linux/installer/` ).
 These are all simple text files and `./umbrella-install` is a bash script, please `chmod +x ./umbrella-install` after downloading.
 If you wish to generate unique passwords and certificates for your system (which is, basically, any time if you change the system name or location